 The volume of intervention estimated in the first stage generally succeeds in following the actual volume of intervention, including the months in which there was no actual intervention (from August 2011 to March 2013).
 The ratio of the foreign exchange reserves to GDP contributes to the explanation of the intervention.
 The significant effect of the deviation from the equilibrium real exchange rate indicates that this consideration also guides the central bank.
-A negative effect of an increase in exports on the scope of intervention.
+A negative effect of an increase in exports on the scope of intervention indicates that support for the exporting sector is also among the considerations for intervention.
 A negative coefficient for the (lagged) exchange rate and a positive contribution of the standard deviation of the exchange rate (in some of the specifications) are consistent with the "leaning against the wind" approach.